nest/nest-simulator/doc/htmldoc/synapses/connection_management.rst

 To allow the generation of connectivity by means of an external library, NEST supports the Connection Generator Interface [6]_.
-For more details on this interface, see the Git repository of `libneurosim
+For more details on this interface, see the git repository of `libneurosim
 <https://github.com/INCF/libneurosim>`_.

 In contrast to the other rules for creating connections, this rule